Huelsdonk/employee_directory/README.md

 # Description
     This application was built using React Create.
 It queries an API with Axios for a random list of employees and displays them in a table.
 The user can search for all the employees in a certain country and can sort the employees by last name.
-The app is deployed
+The app is deployed at https://boiling-meadow-78585.herokuapp.com/.